sagemathinc/cocalc-doc/source/markdown.rst

 Markdown makes it easy to add basic structure, such as headings and lists, to a plaintext document.
 Use of Markdown is ubiquitous in CoCalc (see :ref:`below <where-markdown-used>`).
 When you start making notes into a text file, it is often most convenient to open the file as a Markdown document, i.e. a file with name ending in ".md".
 It is easy to produce pdf and html files from markdown.

-There is a brief tutorial on Markdown in the :doc:`../project-library`.
+There is a brief tutorial on Markdown in the :doc:`project-library`.
 To copy the introduction into a project of yours, open the project and follow the four steps below:

 .. image:: img/markdown-library-numbers.png
     :width: 100%